Become a WDP volunteer in Melbourne!

 - Scenario-based learning about facilitating in inter-cultural settings, managing risks, and overcoming barriers to connection with others

 - How to work virtually using online collaborative tools

 - How to give an acknowledgement of country

 - How to keep food as safe as possible

 We try to make the induction meaningful and fun, just like Welcome Dinners!

 You will be required to:

-- Attend one of the training workshops (preferably in your local area).
-Food will be provided and transport costs will covered for volunteers who need it.
+- Attend a training workshop (preferably in your local area).
+Food will be provided and transport costs will be covered for volunteers who need it.

 - Obtain a food safety certification